Giving and receiving presents in English

 What can you say to give and receive presents in English?
-English families generally open presents together and these are some common phrases.
+British people generally open presents in front of the people who have given them, and at events like Christmas, families will open their presents together.

 When you are giving a present to someone you know well